 The course was offered for the first time in spring 2002, taught by Green, with eight students enrolled.
 In the spirit of collaborative learning and women’s empowerment that was central to early women’s studies courses across the country, WMS 200 students were required to lead class discussions of the readings.
 The class also included a service learning requirement and a trip to Seneca Falls, N.Y., to visit the Women’s Rights National Historical Park.

 Enrollment in WMS 200 grew steadily, especially after the Faculty Senate gave the course a “Cultural Diversity” designation.
 In 2004, Hope L. Russell began teaching WMS 200.
-To date, she has taught the course almost every fall/spring semester since while working on and eventually earning her Ph.D. in global gender studies from the University at Buffalo.
+To date, she has taught the course almost every fall/spring semester while working on and eventually earning her Ph.D. in Global Gender Studies from the University at Buffalo.

 Originally, Russell taught two sections of WMS 200 each semester but students demanded more women’s studies courses.
 In response, Russell revived the WMS 350: Special Topics course in 2008—adding courses in literature, film, music, and social media alongside the introductory course.
 Additionally, she started offering several WMS courses online in the summer and a number of independent studies during the academic year.
-In recent years, Russell’s online and seated courses have been more or less full at 15 and 24 students, respectively.
 In these ways, the women’s studies program continues to both function and grow.

 The women’s studies program also became a haven for celebration of the birthday of Susan B. Anthony in February every year and the National Women’s History Month on the Niagara University campus.